TiiJeiJ8/AetherLab/README.en.md

 ## 🎯 Overview

-AetherLab is a modern data visualization platform designed for data analysts and developers.
-It provides an intuitive interface and powerful features to help users quickly create professional data visualization charts.
+AetherLab is a modern data processing, modeling, and visualization platform.
+It offers an intuitive interface and powerful features, enabling users to quickly process data, view the modeling effects of standard models, and create data visualization charts.

-❕ **Architecture Refactoring**: To improve maintainability and development efficiency, we are refactoring from the original tightly coupled architecture to a decoupled front-end and back-end architecture. 💪

-**New Architecture is Developing...**

 ---